-Vivien had the chance to chat with Kevin Owocki, about his latest project GitCoin, and the intersection of open sourcce and blockchain.
+In 2018, Vivien had the chance to chat with Kevin Owocki, about his latest project GitCoin, and the intersection of open source and blockchain.
+A lot of what Kevin said is timeless and has been an even more relevant question for the open source community in 2020.

 Vivien: Hi Kevin, thanks for talking with me today.
 Why don’t you start by telling me about yourself and your current open source project, GitCoin?